freeeco/foleys_gui_magic/README.md

 Default Window Size
 -------------------

-Added DEFAULT_WINDOW_WIDTH & DEFAULT_WINDOW_HEIGTH directives to foleys_MagicPluginEditor.cpp as some hosts will use these values when first initialising VST3, if a default preset is not loaded (patchwork & bitwig).
+Added DEFAULT_WINDOW_WIDTH & DEFAULT_WINDOW_HEIGTH directives to foleys_MagicPluginEditor.cpp as some hosts will use these values when first initialising a VST3 and a default preset is not loaded (patchwork & bitwig).